-Fairfax, VA (703) 307-5332.
+Fairfax, VA (703) 307-5332

-Glen Echo Park and Rockville, MD (301) 634-2270.
+Glen Echo Park and Rockville, MD (301) 634-2270

-Ages: 6-18.
-One-two week camps and workshops for elementary school-age students incorporate the fundamentals of acting and creative drama including daily rehearsals in dancing, singing, and acting.
+One and two-week camps and workshops for elementary school-age students incorporate the fundamentals of acting and creative drama, including daily rehearsals in dancing, singing, and acting.

-Alexandria, VA (703) 683-2323.
+Alexandria, VA (703) 683-2323

-Ages: 5-15.
-During the basic five-day summer art camp, children explore a new medium or begin a new project each day, dabbling in drawing, painting, printmaking, sculpture, jewelry-making, ceramics, fiber, cartoon art and more.
-Several media specific camps are also offered throughout the summer.
+During the basic five-day summer art camp, children explore a new medium or begin a new project each day.
+They will dabble in drawing, painting, printmaking, sculpture, jewelry-making, ceramics, fiber, cartoon art, and more.

-Germantown, MD (301) 528-2260.
+Germantown, MD (301) 528-2260

-The community arts center provides a wide range of summer camps for all ages in music, dance, performing and visual arts.
+The community arts center provides a wide range of summer camps for all ages in music, dance, performing, and visual arts.

-Washington, DC (202) 600-4064.
+Washington, DC (202) 600-4064

 Washington, DC (202) 547-6839